oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/01-initialize-environment/initialize-environment.md

         - UPGR
         - CDB23

 2. Ensure the listener is started.
-Use the *yellow* tab.
+Use the *yellow* terminal 🟨.

     ```
     <copy>